IAMAl/ChiselLivesMatter/How2Start_Chisel3/README.md

 - **Use of Chisel Operators**
   Chisel's operators are listed in here;
   https://www.chisel-lang.org/chisel3/operators.html
   **Note** that chisel's data type and scala's data type is **different**.
   If you use Scala's variable as chisel's one, you need to *cast* explicitly.

 - **Separate HDL file generation**
   Chisel generates a single HDL file including all generated RTL module.
-You may want to generate every classes as separated files.
+  You may want to generate every classes (modules in HDL) as separated files.
   Then you can do with following *SBT* option;

 ```
   --split-module